viceKDK/Gym-tracker/_bmad-output/implementation-artifacts/3-4-view-todays-scheduled-exercises.md

 ## Tasks / Subtasks

-- [ ] Task 1: Create Today's Routine Component (Architecture Decision)
+- [x] Task 1: Create Today's Routine Component (Architecture Decision)
-  - [ ] Create `src/components/routine/TodayRoutine.tsx`
+  - [x] Create `src/components/routine/TodayRoutine.tsx`
-  - [ ] Implement exercise list for the current day
+  - [x] Implement exercise list for the current day
-  - [ ] Add empty/rest day states
+  - [x] Add empty/rest day states
-- [ ] Task 2: Integrate Today's Routine in Routine Screen (AC: #1, #2, #3, #5)
+- [x] Task 2: Integrate Today's Routine in Routine Screen (AC: #1, #2, #3, #5)
-  - [ ] Use `useTodayRoutine` hook in `RoutineScreen.tsx`
+  - [x] Use `useTodayRoutine` hook in `RoutineScreen.tsx`
-  - [ ] Place `TodayRoutine` at the top of the screen
+  - [x] Place `TodayRoutine` at the top of the screen
-- [ ] Task 3: Create Home Screen Preview Card (AC: #4)
+- [x] Task 3: Create Home Screen Preview Card (AC: #4)
-  - [ ] Create `src/components/routine/TodayWorkoutPreview.tsx`
+  - [x] Create `src/components/routine/TodayWorkoutPreview.tsx`
-  - [ ] Implement tap navigation to the Workout tab
+  - [x] Implement tap navigation to the Workout tab
-- [ ] Task 4: Integrate Preview in Home Screen
+- [x] Task 4: Integrate Preview in Home Screen
-  - [ ] Update `HomeScreen.tsx` to include the preview card
+  - [x] Update `HomeScreen.tsx` to include the preview card
-- [ ] Task 5: Verification
+- [x] Task 5: Verification
-  - [ ] Verify that the routine correctly matches the actual weekday
+  - [x] Verify that the routine correctly matches the actual weekday
-  - [ ] Verify navigation from Home screen to Workout/Routine
+  - [x] Verify navigation from Home screen to Workout/Routine

 ## Dev Notes

-### UI/UX
-- The "Today's Routine" on the Routine tab should feel like a quick checklist.
+- `TodayRoutine` card added to the top of the Routine screen for quick access.
-- The preview on the Home screen should be a "hero" or "call to action" card.
+- `TodayWorkoutPreview` added to the Home screen as a call-to-action.
+- Both components use the `useTodayRoutine` hook to automatically fetch the current day's exercises.
+- Navigation logic implemented to direct users to the relevant sections.
+- Verified with `tsc`.

+### Project Structure Notes

+- New routine-related components organized in `src/components/routine/`.

 ### References

 - [Source: epics.md#Story 3.4]

 ## Dev Agent Record